wisehodl/go-honeybee/README.md

 go func() {
     for msg := range pool.Inbox() {
         // msg.ID            is the normalized URL
         // msg.Data          is the payload
         // msg.ReceivedAt    is the timestamp
     }
 }()

 go func() {
     for ev := range pool.Events() {
-	    // used to determine when a connection is live switch ev.Kind {
+        switch ev.Kind {
         case honeybee.OutboundEventConnected:
         case honeybee.OutboundEventDisconnected: